-The Energy Commodity Procurement Policy provides the guidelines and risk management framework for the supply of the Commodity procured through Price Hedging Agreements by The Regional Municipality of Peel.
-It establishes objectives, responsibilities, information-based decision making, processes and requirements for the prudent use of Hedging Agreements; in accordance with Municipal Act 2001, Ontario Regulation 653/05 (0.Reg.
+The Energy Commodity Procurement Policy outlinesprovides the framework and guidelines and risk management framework for the supply of athe Commodity procured through pricePrice Hedging Agreements by The Regional Municipality of Peel.
+It establishes objectives, responsibilities, information-based decision making, processes and reporting requirements for the prudent use of Hedging Agreements; in accordance with Municipal Act 2001, Ontario Regulation 653/05 (0.Reg.
 653/05).